 • please note: the post recommends the effective use of hibiclens antibacterial soap, which I have used for short periods of time (~2-3 days) for stubborn eczema.
 HOWEVER: bacteria can develop a resistance to hibiclens, so I recommend not using it more than necessary

 • Some people have found that their eczema is infected with fungal pathogens.
-I think it is an angle worth considering nothing else is working
+I think it is an angle worth considering nothing else is working.
+This is true in the case of seborrheic dermatitis, which is caused by malassezia yeast.
+See my post about it here.

 ELIMINATING TRIGGERS